ewencai/GIFtoolsCookbook/content/AtoZ/FEM/E3Dv2ImportData.rst

         - Cross-line offset = 0 m
         - Set vertical offset as altitude column from data object

+    - :ref:`Add receivers<objectEMaddRx>` to set the locations of the receivers **relative to the transmitter locations**.
+Use the following parameters:

+        - Dipole moment = 1 Am :math:`\! ^2`
+        - Set Rotation angle as "Relative to bearing" and use the bearing column that was calculated when adding transmitters
+        - Along-line offset = 15 m
+        - Cross-line offset = 0 m
+        - Set vertical offset as altitude column from data object

 Convert ppm to Total field
 --------------------------